Center Valley, Pennsylvania

-Center Valley is an unincorporated community located one mile north of Coopersburg, at the intersection of Pennsylvania State Routes 309 and 378 in Upper Saucon Township in Lehigh County, Pennsylvania.
-It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Center Valley is an unincorporated community located one mile north of Coopersburg, at the intersection of Pennsylvania State Routes 309 and 378 in Upper Saucon Township in Lehigh County, Pennsylvania, United States.
+It is part of the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 Centennial Bridge in Center Valley, built in 1876, was listed on the National Register of Historic Places in 1989.
 The bridge was demolished in 2013.

 Commerce and businesses

 Stabler Corporate Center, one of the largest areas of land being developed in the Lehigh Valley, is located in Center Valley.
-In October 2006, The Promenade Shops at Saucon Valley, the Lehigh Valley's highest-end outdoor mall, opened in Center Valley.
+In October 2006, Promenade Saucon Valley, the Lehigh Valley's highest-end outdoor mall, opened in Center Valley.
+The mall includes a variety of shops and businesses.

+Center Valley is also home to the public library called Southern Lehigh Public Library.

-Center Valley also is headquarters of Olympus Corporation for the Americas, JetPay, Aesculap (a subsidiary of B. Braun), and the Patriot League, a college athletic conference with 24 men's and women's collegiate sports.
+Center Valley also is the headquarters of Olympus Corporation for the Americas, JetPay, Aesculap (a subsidiary of B. Braun), and the Patriot League, a college athletic conference with 24 men's and women's collegiate sports.
 The city also holds large regional offices for Dun & Bradstreet and Mass Mutual.